Products of two orthogonal projections: von Neumann's perspectives

-Returning to the range of inner projections, we now want to make sure that lcm exists at all times.
-The result is a straightforward application of Beurling's theorem for the case when $n = 1$, but it necessitates additional work when $n > 1$.
-We also notice that the lcm of $\{\vp_\alpha\}_{\alpha \in \Lambda} \subseteq H^\infty(\D^n)$, as stated above, requires that it be an inner function.
+Returning to the range of inner projections, we now want to investigate when the lcm exists.
+The result is a straightforward application of Beurling's theorem for the case when $n = 1$, but becomes complex when $n > 1$.
+We record the following well-known lemma and include a proof for completeness.

-\begin{lemma} $\text{lcm} \cli_T$ exists for all nonzero $T \in \clb(H^2(\D^n))$. \end{lemma} \begin{proof} Suppose $n=1$.
-The proof in this case is well-known and is available in \cite[page 21, Proposition 2.3]{Hari}.
-Nevertheless, we sketch a proof just to be thorough.
-Set